 Excuse the lack of step by step photos, and the bad quality of this one photo.
-Throughout cooking this I endured endless screaming and whining from kids that demanded my attention only when I am busy doing something other than coddling them, and as I type this I fight off a baby trying to smack the keyboard.
+Throughout cooking Potato Soup, I endured endless screaming and whining from kids that demanded my attention only when I am busy doing something other than coddling them, and as I type this I fight off a baby trying to smack the keyboard.
 I haven’t had my coffee yet so you get a glimpse of my sparkling personality this morning.
 I’ll make this short.

 - 6 slices Thin Bacon, Cut Into 1-inch Pieces